Interpreting 95 GeV di-photon/$b\bar{b}$ excesses as a lightest Higgs boson of the MRSSM: A light CP-even scalar in the MRSSM

 In the analogy to the MSSM, the SM-like Higgs state is considered to be $\phi_u$-dominated while the $\phi_T$ is assumed heavy since a large soft breaking mass term $m_T$ is a natural and sufficient way to suppress the tree-level triplet contribution to the $W$ boson mass and $\rho$ parameter.
 This leads to two phenomenologically viable scenarios, with either the SM-like Higgs being the lightest state \cite{Diessner:2014ksa} or the next-to-lightest \cite{Diessner:2015iln}, with a low mass singlet scalar.

-To understand how one can realize a scenario with $m_{h_1} \approx 95$ and $m_{h_2} \approx 125$ GeV it is instructive to consider the limit in which not only the triplet decouples but also in which the MSSM-like pseudoscalar Higgs mass $M_A$ and the value of $\tan\beta=v_u/v_d$ become large (this last approximation will turn out also to be a necessary condition to fit LEP and LHC signal strengths).
+To understand how one can realize a scenario with $m_{h_1} \approx 95$ and $m_{h_2} \approx 125$ GeV it is instructive to consider the limit in which not only the triplet decouples (leading to a Higgs sector field content as in the singlet extended 2HDM \cite{Biekotter:2019kde,Aguilar-Saavedra:2023tql,Banik:2023ecr}, albeit with non-trivial relations between couplings) but also in which the MSSM-like pseudoscalar Higgs mass $M_A$ and the value of $\tan\beta=v_u/v_d$ become large (this last approximation will turn out also to be a necessary condition to fit LEP and LHC signal strengths).
 In this limit it is enough to focus on the 2x2 sub-matrix corresponding to the $(\phi_u,\phi_S)$ fields only, which reads

 where $\Delta m^2_{rad}$ denotes expected large quantum corrections to the mass of the SM-like Higgs.
 A setup with a $\sim95$ GeV scalar therefore requires the matrix element (2,2) small compared to the (1,1) one.
 This requires